 For the output capacitors of the BUCK converters, TI recommends placing small ceramic capacitors between the inductor and load with many vias to the PGND plane.
 This solution typically provides the smallest and lowest-cost solution available for DCAP2 controllers.

-In order to meet the transient specifications, the output capacitance must equal or exceed the minimum capacitance listed in the datasheet for BUCK3, BUCK4, and BUCK5 (assuming quality layout techniques are followed).
+The output capacitance must equal or exceed the minimum capacitance listed in the datasheet for BUCK3, BUCK4, and BUCK5 (assuming quality layout techniques are followed).

 2.2.3 Selecting the Input Capacitors